Creep failure in heterogeneous materials from the barrier landscape

 showing that the multiplier is a power-law in $j$ with a cutoff at a point given by the difference of the current minimum gap and the average of the previous minimum gaps.
 As can be seen from the curve based on a single numerical case in Fig.~\ref{fig:ExpRes03}a, this approximation (Eq.~\ref{eq002}) quite well recovers the observed behavior of $r_j$.

 As we see the same behavior in experiments and simulations, acoustic emission monitoring then effectively becomes a direct probe of the gap distribution in the experiments.
-The minimum gap evolution can be extracted from the experimental data by solving $\Delta\sigma_{\mathrm{min},j}$ from Eq. \ref{eq002}, and using an iterative procedure to recover the history (see supplementary for details).
-The result of doing this (red points in Fig.~\ref{fig:ExpRes03}b), based on an arbitrary starting value $\Delta \sigma_{\mathrm{min}, j=1}$, shows gap evolution similar to the one seen in the simulations.\\
+The minimum gap evolution can be extracted from the experimental data by solving $\Delta\sigma_{\mathrm{min},j}$ from Eq. \ref{eq002}, and using an iterative procedure to recover the history (see Supplemental Material for details \cite{supplementalmaterial}).
+The result of doing this (red points in Fig.~\ref{fig:ExpRes03}b), based on an arbitrary starting value $\Delta \sigma_{\mathrm{min}, j=0}$, shows gap evolution similar to the one seen in the simulations.\\

 \emph{Summary and conclusions}--- We have performed creep experiments on paper sheets and monitored damage accumulation through acoustic emission.
 The AE data were discretized into a catalog of successive event times $t_j$.
-We find that the distribution over a population of samples is lognormal, and that between different samples, the sequence of $t_j$ exhibits non-Markovian rank persistence.
+We find that the distribution of $t_j$, for any $j$, over a population of samples is lognormal, and that between different samples, the sequence of $t_j$ exhibits non-Markovian rank persistence.
 This persistence enables us to derive a power-law correlation between the event times $t_j$ and the failure time $t_f$, with an exponent that evolves with $j$.
 The lognormal form arises from a multiplicative process, which evolves with $j$.
-These features can be reproduced using a minimal fiber bundle model with global load sharing, provided that sample-to-sample variability is introduced via small perturbations to the strength distribution.
+These features can be reproduced using a minimal fiber bundle model with global load sharing, where small sample-to-sample perturbations are added to the strength distribution.
+The variation in the strengths is necessary to introduce sufficient sample-to-sample variation and ranking in the strength distributions, to match the experimental results.
 In simulations, we can directly connect the multiplicative process to the gap distribution.